 Profile Disclosure Disclosure Level of Reporting Location of disclosure Reason for omission Explanation for the reason for omission 3.
-Rep ort Parameters 3.1 Reporting period (e.g. fiscal/calendar year) for information provided.
+Report Parameters 3.1 Reporting period (e.g. fiscal/calendar year) for information provided.
 Fully 2012 3.2 Date of most recent previous report (if any).
-Fully This is the first report 3.3 Reporting cycle (annual, biennial, etc.) Fully Annual 3.4 Contact point for questions regarding the report or its contents.
+Fully Aug 2013 3.3 Reporting cycle (annual, biennial, etc.) Fully Annual 3.4 Contact point for questions regarding the report or its contents.
 Fully p.
 36 About this report 3.5 Process for defining report content.
 Partially The core values on page 4 form the basis of this report.
 The reporting was based on the main subject areas set out in the GRI Guidelines.
-The present structure makes it possible to address specific information to key stakeholder groups: Airlines, employees, shareholders.
+The present structure makes it possible to address specific information to key stakehold- er groups: Airlines, employ- ees, shareholders.
 Proprietary information We do not report fully on this disclosure item as the information is proprietary.
 3.6 Boundary of the report (e.g. countries, divisions, subsidiaries, leased facilities, joint ventures, and suppliers).
 See the GRI Boundary Protocol for further guidance.
 Fully p.
 6 3.7 State any specific limitations on the scope or boundary of the report (see completeness principle for explanation of scope).
 Fully p.
 36 About this report 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organisations.
 Fully p.
-6 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such re-statement (e.g. mergers/acquisitions, change of base years/periods, nature of business, measurement methods).
-Fully This is the first report 3.11 Significant changes from previous reporting periods in the scope, boundary, or measurement methods applied in the report.
-Fully This is the first report 3.12 Table identifying the location of the Standard Disclosures in the report.
+6 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such re-state- ment (e.g. mergers/acquisitions, change of base years/periods, nature of business, measurement methods).
+Fully p.
+38 3.11 Significant changes from previous reporting periods in the scope, boundary, or measurement methods applied in the report.
+Fully p.
+38 3.12 Table identifying the location of the Standard Disclosures in the report.
 Fully This detailed content index 4.
-Governance, Con nmitments, and E ngagement 4.1 Governance structure of the organisation, including committees under the highest governance body responsible for specific tasks, such as setting strategy or organisational oversight.
+Governance, Com mitments, and l Engagement 4.1 Governance structure of the organisation, including committees under the highest governance body responsible for specific tasks, such as setting strategy or organisational oversight.
 Partially pp. 15-16 Does not exist We do not report this information as we have been unable to gather the data.
 We will be able to report this information in 2014.
 4.2 Indicate whether the Chair of the highest governance body is also an executive officer.
 Fully Chair of the board of directors is an independent member of the B.O.D.
 4.3 For organisations that have a unitary board structure, state the number and gender of members of the highest governance body that are independent and/or non-executive members.
 Fully p.
 16 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body.
 Fully p.
 21 Employees have the possibility to address their concerns as provided in local co-determination laws.
 4.14 List of stakeholder groups engaged by the organisation.
 Fully p.
 33 4.15 Basis for identification and selection of stakeholders with whom to engage.
 Fully p.
 33